open-uem/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 | JWT_KEY              | The key used to encrypt JWT tokens for user registration                      | no       | averylongsecret                                 |

 :::note
-openuem-db-1 and nats-server and ocsp-responder are the names of the services once Docker start them so you shouldn't change them

 server.example.com should be resolved by your DNS service if you want remote agents to be able to contact OpenUEM components
 :::